LG can't enjoy power without accountability: AAP after HC order on sewer deaths | Law-Order

 - India

-After Delhi High Court took cognizance of the death of two people during cleaning of a sewer in the city, the AAP on Monday targeted Lieutenant Governor V K Saxena, saying the DDA which comes under him is responsible for the tragic incident.
+After the Delhi High Court took cognizance of the death of two people during cleaning of a sewer in the city, the AAP targeted Lieutenant Governor V K Saxena, saying the DDA which comes under him is responsible for the tragic incident.

-The Delhi LG cannot “enjoy power without accountability'', AAP chief spokesperson Saurabh Bharadwaj said in a statement, reacting to the court’s order.
+The Delhi LG cannot ''enjoy power without accountability'', AAP chief spokesperson Saurabh Bharadwaj said in a statement on Monday, reacting to the court's order.

 There was no immediate reaction either from the LG Office or the Delhi Development Authority (DDA) to the AAP's charge.